Conditional probabilities in multiplicative noise processes: Weak noise expansion

 where $g_{cl}=g(x_{cl}(t))$ and $V_{cl}=V(x_{cl}(t))$.
 Note that the Hamiltonian, even though it is a conserved quantity, is not the energy, since the Lagrangian is not a homogeneous quadratic function of the velocity.

 From Eq.~(\ref{eq:vsquare}), we can write the solution of Eq.~(\ref{eq:SadlePoint}) by a quadrature

 where we have defined an effective potential

 These expressions have two arbitrary constants, $t_0$ and $H$, that should be determined by means of the boundary conditions $x_{cl}(t_i)=x_i$ and $x_{cl}(t_f)=x_f$.
 Thus, Eqs.~(\ref{eq:firstIntegral}) and~(\ref{eq:Veff}) implicitly define $x_{cl}(t)$, used as a starting point of the weak noise approximation.

-Interestingly, due to the fact that $V(x)$ contains terms proportional to $\sigma^2$, $S[x_{cl}]$ will contain such terms.
-Therefore, in order to perform a consistent approximation, it is necessary to compute quadratic fluctuations, which are of the same order.
+As anticipated, due to the fact that $V(x)$ contains terms proportional to $\sigma^2$ (see Eq. (\ref{eq:V})), $S[x_{cl}]$ will contain such terms.
+Therefore, for consistency, we need to go beyond the saddle-point approximation.
+The following subsection is devoted to this matter.